Identification-robust inference for the LATE with high-dimensional covariates: Introduction

-The issue of weak instruments has been rigorously explored in the literature, leading to the development of diverse econometric techniques to estimate and infer about a structural parameter $\theta$ based on moment equailities.
-Specifically, many models suggest that certain functions of the data and model parameters possess a mean of zero when evalueted at the true parameter value $\theta_0$.
-Our research primarily concentrates on testing the hypothesis that this mean function is indeed zero at $\theta_0$, which is the true LATE value.
-The existing literature proposes numerous tests for this hypothesis, as demonstrated by works such as \cite{stock2000gmm}, \cite{kleibergen2002pivotal}, and \cite{andrews2016conditional}.
+The weak-instrument literature has produced a range of econometric techniques for estimating and conducting inference on a structural parameter $\theta$ defined by moment conditions.
+In these models, one specifies a score $\psi(W;\theta)$ such that $\Ep[\psi(W;\theta_0)]=0$ at the true value $\theta_0$.
+We introduce an identification-robust test of the null hypothesis $H_0(\theta_0): \Ep[\psi(W;\theta_0)]=0$, which is equivalent to $H_0:\theta=\theta_0$.
+This problem has been addressed by, among others, \cite{anderson1949estimation}, \cite{stock2000gmm}, \cite{kleibergen2002pivotal}, and \cite{andrews2016conditional}.
 While these studies present methods tailored for inference about target parameters in the presence of weak identification, they overlook models equipped with high-dimensional covariates.
-However, these models are becoming increasingly prevalent in today's big-data environment.
+Identification-robust testing procedures are particularly important in high-dimensional settings, as it is unclear how to pretest for weak identification in such cases.
 On the one hand, accounting for a large number of covariates can bolster the validity of the IV within the LATE framework.
-On the other hand, established identification-robust methods encounter challenges in the presence of many covariates, particularly experiencing severe size distortions in high-dimensional covariates scenarios.
-Our contribution generalizes prior research by developing an identification-robust method that employs machine-learning techniques, enabling us to explore a broader set of controls than previously explored.
+On the other hand, existing identification-robust methods face challenges in the presence of many covariates, especially due to size distortions when many covariates are included.

-Based on our simulation results, our proposed method outperforms the conventional identification-robust method.
-For comparison, we selected the conditional quasi-likelihood ratio test introduced by \cite{andrews2016conditional} as the representative conventional identification-robust test.
-Our findings demonstrate that within the high-dimensional LATE framework, especially when the dimensionality of covariates is comparable to the sample size, our method consistently maintains correct size control and demonstrates good power performance.
-Conversely, the traditional approach experiences severe size distortion, both in strongly identified cases (where the share of compliers is 0.5) and in weakly identified scenarios (where the share of compliers is 0.1).
-This discrepancy arises because the conventional identification-robust approach lacks a feature selection stage.
-Instead, it incorporates all covariates, leading to potential overfitting issues.
-In contrast, our proposed method employs machine-learning techniques for model selection.